StreamElements/docs/docs/chatbot/commands/default/module.md

 ---
 id: module
+description: Learn how to enable or disable chatbot modules using the !module command in StreamElements chatbot.
+Control the functionality of your chatbot with ease.
 tags:
   - chatbot
   - commands
+keywords:
+  - chatbot
+  - enable module
+  - disable module
 ---

 # !module

 The `!module` command is used to enable or disable chatbot modules from the chat.
 This command allows the user to control the functionality of different modules in the chatbot.